About auditory processing disorder

 - telling the difference between letters that sound similar, like ‘k’ and ‘g’, or ‘t’ and ‘d’

-Diagnosis of auditory processing disorder
+Diagnosis and assessment of auditory processing disorder

 An auditory processing test involves several short tests like listening to and repeating words and sounds back to the audiologist.
 The audiologist uses equipment to change the words and sounds so they’re harder to understand – for example, the equipment might add background noise or play words or sounds at the same time.